Skip to main content

 Childcare can be extremely expensive.
 The government provides a number of support schemes to help families in England pay for the cost of childcare.
 There are several different schemes you might be entitled to.

-The government’s Childcare Choices website has a range of information about different offers and entitlements, including:
+The government’s Best Start in Life website has a range of information about different offers and entitlements, including:

-• 15 and 30 hours childcare for eligible working families in England - currently available for children aged 2-4 years.
-Accepting applications for 9-23 months old for September 2024 from 12 May.
+• 30 hours weekly childcare for eligible working families in England - for children aged 9 months to 4 years.

 • Tax free childcare - get up to £2,000 per child and up to £4,000 where the child is disabled.

-• 15 hours childcare for all families in England - for children aged 3-4 years.
+• 15 hours weekly childcare for all families in England - for children aged 3-4 years.

 • Universal Credit Childcare - for working families claiming Universal Credit.